delphictruth/whenedenwaslost-01/src/site/notes/Characters/Chevalier Hellix.md

 ### Darksider Saber

 Chevalier's darksider lightsaber is formed from a [[Crystals/Cunning of Tyranus\|Cunning of Tyranus]] crystal and a fairly typical red blade.
-It is an [[Crystals/Attuned crystal\|Attuned crystal]], such that only he can activate the saber.
+It is an [[Attuned crystal\|Attuned crystal]], such that only he can activate the saber.

 ## History & Plot Significance